tugcekonuklar/account-service/README.md

 * Result
 * Timestamp

-# Note :
+# Note:

-If you like the soluion, dont forget to give a Star and follow.
-Thank you!
+If you like the solution, please don't forget to give a star ⭐ and follow me.

+Thank you! ❤️

 ### Endpoints